EDMdesigner/EDMdesigner-API-Doc/README.md

 #### Parameters (you should post):
   * name {String} /REQUIRED/ The name you want to give to the new group
   * featureSwitch {Object} The features that are available for users belong to this group.
 There is an ever-expanding [list](#feature-switch) of possible features which you can choose from.
+  * customData {Object} You can upload custom informations to this group.
+You can save any kind of information.
+It is up to you, how you want to use it!

 ####Answer
 An object containing the MongoDB _id of the newly created group: